fbpx

 Visual artist has focused on textile art incorporating the use of gold in her works as inspiration from pre-Columbian art and crafts.
 It creates its own language through the implementation of new materials, new fibers and new concepts.

-He studied architectural design at the Colegio Mayor de Cundinamarca, which allowed him to come into contact with two disciplines that have been his points of reference: design and architecture.
+He studied architectural design at the Colegio Mayor de Cundinamarca, which allowed her to come into contact with two disciplines that have been her points of reference: design and architecture.

 She is considered one of the great pioneers of post-war Latin American abstraction: her works do not leave aside a historical milestone.
-His use of gold is a way of uniting pre-Hispanic culture, colonial art and his contemporary work, as well as the use of unconventional materials, which fuse weaving with his urgency to give answers.
+Her use of gold is a way of uniting pre-Hispanic culture, colonial art and her contemporary work, as well as the use of unconventional materials, which fuse weaving with her urgency to give answers.

 Her art has been contextualized within the discourses of the Latin American avant-garde, the feminine renaissance of craftsmanship, fiber art, modernist abstraction and the search for new postmodernist meanings.